 Fortunes are continuing on an upward curve at Redditch Golf Club.
-This popular members club situated on the outskirts of the Worcestershire town is a current European Challenge Tour qualifying host, when the Bridgestone Challenge comes to town annually and returns again this year in August.
+This popular members club situated on the outskirts of the Worcestershire town is an ever more popular venue for visitor and society traffic as well.

 The improvement can largely be attributed to the golf course, one that has always been admired for it’s looks and test but these days also wins just as many plaudits for its superb conditioning too.
 A complete renovation of the putting services during the mid-1990’s certainly helped but Redditch are also blessed with one of the best greenkeeping teams in the region too.
 I found this out to my detriment during my review trip at the crack of dawn on a late autumn morning.
 Trying to play a few holes during the walk should have been a doddle with no golfers around, but every corner I turned there seemed to be a greenkeeper raking bunkers or hand mowing the green surrounds – the clubs stayed in the bag.